-The Policy states that "[i]n its relations with [Student Groups], the University is guided by a commitment to the right of University members to communicate and to discuss and explore all ideas, to organize groups for any lawful purpose, to move about the University and to use its facilities in any reasonable way, to distribute on campus, in a responsible way, published material provided that it is not unlawful, to hold meetings, to debate and to engage in peaceful demonstrations, and to freedom from discrimination."
+The Policy states that "In its relations with [Student Groups], the University is guided by a commitment to the right of University members to communicate and to discuss and explore all ideas, to organize groups for any lawful purpose, to move about the University and to use its facilities in any reasonable way, to distribute on campus, in a responsible way, published material provided that it is not unlawful, to hold meetings, to debate and to engage in peaceful demonstrations, and to freedom from discrimination."
 These additional expectations of Student Groups are related to those relations.

-- Student groups are expected to adhere to the Policy on the Temporary Use of Space at the University of Toronto, the Procedures for the Temporary Use of Space at the University of Toronto, and the Policy on the Disruption of Meetings when booking and using University space. - 2.
-In addition to "not us[ing] the University's signatures, crests, word marks, or letter marks without expressed written consent from the Trademark Licensing Office", Student Groups are expected to adhere to the Trademark Licensing Guidelines for Student Groups. - Student groups on the St. George campus are expected to adhere to the Procedure on Distribution of Publications, Posters and Banners at the University of Toronto St. George Campus when producing materials and distributing them on campus.
+- Student groups are expected to adhere to the Policy on the Temporary Use of Space, the Procedures for the Temporary Use of Space, and the Policy on the Disruption of Meetings when booking and using University space. - 2.
+In addition to "not us[ing] the University's signatures, crests, word marks, or letter marks without expressed written consent from the Trademark Licensing Office", Student Groups are expected to adhere to the Trademark Licensing Guidelines for Student Groups. - 3.
+Student groups are expected to adhere to banner, poster, and publication guidelines on their respective campuses.